 Keep reading to learn about what causes optic nerve damage, what symptoms to look for, and how to treat it.

 The optic nerve is a tube-like structure of about one million nerve fibers connecting the back of your eyeball to your brain.
 It can be stimulated by light and is responsible for transmitting images and light from the retina to the brain.
 As part of the body’s central nervous system, the optic nerve is essential for collecting and processing visual information.

-Causes of Optic Nerve Damage
+What Causes Optic Nerve Damage?

 When it comes to what causes optic nerve damage, there are two main categories: eye diseases, disorders and conditions, and eye injury or trauma.

-Eye Diseases, Disorders, & Conditions
+Optic Nerve Eye Diseases, Disorders, & Conditions

 - Glaucoma: Glaucoma can result in high intraocular pressure, blocked blood flow to the eye, or a buildup of fluid in the eye.